-When we are hired to represent a client on an MIP we make certain that his or her rights are fully protected!
-The MIP defense team with LEWIS & DICKSTEIN, P.L.L.C. understands that because criminal histories are easily accessible on the internet and an MIP on a criminal history can potentially make the difference in a job or education opportunity, everything possible must be done to keep the offense off our client’s criminal history.
+When we represent a client on a MIP, we ensure their rights are fully protected, and they get the strongest possible Minor in Possession of Alcohol defense!
+The MIP defense team with LEWIS & DICKSTEIN, P.L.L.C. understands that because criminal histories are easily accessible on the internet and a MIP on a criminal record can potentially make the difference in a job or educational opportunity, everything possible must be done to keep the offense off our client’s criminal history.

 MIP Minor in Possession Defense in Michigan